fidi-tech/dotsight/README.md

 }
 ```

-These examples provide a glimpse into the capabilities of DotSight in on-chain data manipulation and outputs visualization.
+These examples provide a glimpse into the capabilities of DotSight in on-chain data manipulation and data visualization.

 ## Customization
 DotSight provides various configuration options to tailor the data flow according to your specific needs.
 You can customize: